cefect/CanFlood2/docs/source/01_getting-started.rst

    - **Elevation Type**: controls whether the values in tghe **elevation field** are absolute or relative to the DEM.
    - **tag**: the field containing the code corresponding to the damage function for that asset.
    - **scale**: the field containing the value by which the damage function result should be scaled (e.g., floor area).
-   - **elevation**: the field containing the elevation or height of the asset.
+   - **elevation**: the field containing the elevation or height values of the asset.
    - **cap**: the field containing the maximum impact value to allow for the asset (e.g., comlete replacement cost)

 .. _fig-dialog-modelConfig-AssetInventory: